List of content you will read in this article:

 There are plenty of useful features within WordPress that allow you to create and manage a website without any programming knowledge.
 All this is possible thanks to the seemingly endless number of plugins the built-in plugin repository offers.
 Today we will talk about the redirection plugin for WordPress, show you how to install it, and how to use it.

-If you want to find some other useful WordPress plugins for your site, check out our “Best WordPress Plugins to Make Your Site Attractive for Visitors” and "The Best 6 WordPress Automation Plugins [Updated for 2023]” lists.
+If you want to find some other useful WordPress plugins for your site, check out our “Best WordPress Plugins to Make Your Site Attractive for Visitors” lists.

-Before we delve into the installation, however, let us first establish what are page redirects, how they help your site, and why you should redirect old pages to newer, more relevant ones instead of completely deleting them.
+Before we delve into the installation, however, let us first establish What is a WordPress Redirect, how they help your site, and why you should redirect old pages to newer, more relevant ones instead of completely deleting them.

 For example, you have a page on your site called www.yourdomain.com/blog/biggest-sites-of-2020 but 2021 came, and you wish to update it, so you create a page named www.yourdomain.com/blog/biggest-sites-of-2021.
 Now you do not need the old page anymore, but it has a good SERP (i.e., Search Engine Result Page) ranking.
 Thus, you set up a redirect that automatically takes users to www.yourdomain.com/blog/biggest-sites-of-2021 when they enter www.yourdomain.com/blog/biggest-sites-of-2020 into the URL bar.